japila-books/spark-sql-internals/docs/physical-operators/FileSourceScanExec.md

 | [[scanTime]]
 |===

-As a link:spark-sql-SparkPlan-DataSourceScanExec.adoc[DataSourceScanExec], `FileSourceScanExec` uses *Scan* for the prefix of the link:spark-sql-SparkPlan-DataSourceScanExec.adoc#nodeName[node name].
+As a spark-sql-SparkPlan-DataSourceScanExec.md[DataSourceScanExec], `FileSourceScanExec` uses *Scan* for the prefix of the spark-sql-SparkPlan-DataSourceScanExec.md#nodeName[node name].

 [source, scala]
 ----